renesas-rz/rzg2_flash_writer/README.md

 <Div Align="right">
 Renesas Electronics Corporation

-Jan-09-2020
+May-11-2020
 </Div>

 The RZ/G2 flash writer is sample software for Renesas RZ/G2 Group MPUs.
-The RZ/G2 flash writer downloads the some of the raw images from Host PC via SCIF and writes the raw images to the Serial NOR Flash or eMMC.
+The RZ/G2 flash writer downloads binary images from Host PC via SCIF or USB and writes those binary images to Serial NOR Flash or eMMC.

 ## 1. Overview

-This document explains about RZ/G2 flash writer sample software for Renesas RZ/G2 Group MPUs.
+This document explains about the RZ/G2 flash writer sample software for Renesas RZ/G2 Group MPUs.

-The RZ/G2 flash writer is downloaded from the Host PC via SCIF by boot ROM.
+The RZ/G2 flash writer is downloaded from the Host PC via SCIF or USB by the boot ROM container within the RZ/G2 device.

-And the RZ/G2 flash writer downloads the some of the raw images from Host PC via SCIF, and writes the raw images to the Serial NOR Flash (hereafter referred to as &ldquo;Serial Flash&rdquo;) or eMMC.
+The RZ/G2 flash writer downloads binary images from Host PC via SCIF or USB, and writes those binary  images to Serial NOR Flash (hereafter referred to as &ldquo;Serial Flash&rdquo;) or eMMC.

-The RZ/G2 flash writer's Serial Flash writing support is on-board Serial NOR Flash(i.e. W25M512JW).
+The RZ/G2 flash writer's Serial Flash writing support is for on-board Serial NOR Flash devices (i.e. W25M512JW and others).

-The RZ/G2 flash writer eMMC writing support is High Speed SDR(i.e. 50MHz) and x8 bus width mode.
+The RZ/G2 flash writer eMMC writing support is for High Speed SDR (i.e. 50MHz) and x8 bus width mode.

 [Chapter 2](#2-operating-environment) describes the operating environment.